The a M Charitable Trust

 Charity Number: 256283

-No public website or email address available.
+No public website, email address, or phone number available.

 Overview

 THE A M CHARITABLE TRUST was established on 18th March 1968 via a trust deed in the name of Ann Catherine Marks (formerly Ann Catherine Pinto), who was married to Michael Marks, 2nd Baron Marks of Broughton, son of Simon Marks, 1st Baron Marks of Broughton of the Marks & Spencer family.
+They divorced in 1958.
 The trust was initially endowed with 18,000 Marks and Spencer Limited Ordinary shares.
 As of April 2024, the trust had total income of £157,525 and total expenditure of £158,375.
 The trust is managed by Kleinwort Benson Trustees Limited (now SG Kleinwort Hambros Trust Company), which also administers several other similar charitable trusts.
-The trust disburses grants with a particular focus on Jewish causes, including conservative and Zionist organizations, as well as health-related causes.
+The trust disburses grants with a particular focus on Jewish causes, including conservative and Zionist organisations, as well as health-related causes.

 Funding Priorities

-Grant Programs
+Grant Programmes

 Priority Areas